yakimax/DSA-CDAC/Misc/RadixSort/radix.md

-Rather than comparing elements directly,
 Radix Sort distributes the elements into buckets based on each digit’s value.
-By repeatedly sorting the elements by their significant digits, from the least significant to the most significant, Radix Sort achieves the final sorted order.
+From the least significant to the most significant,

 Step 1: Find the largest element in the array, which is 802.